MathematicGuy/RemoteObsidian/Project Skin/Blog with ASAP.NET.md

 	+ then invoke API using JS
 	+ Use asynchronous throught out the course
 + Use 3rd party Text Editor to create content for our blog application
-+ AUthentication& Authorization using Microsoft Identity
++ Authentication & Authorization using Microsoft Identity
 	+ Register
 	+ Login
 	+ Role Based Authorization